 To stay up-to-date with this project and receive an email when the new plans are available, click 'follow' at the top of the page.

 Thank you for your feedback on the proposed intergenerational playspace design.
-Feedback is now closed.

 Some key points from the consultation include:

-- There was a a lot of support for the path improvements and the look and feel of the upgrades including timber elements used in the playground
+- there was a a lot of support for the path improvements and the look and feel of the upgrades, including timber elements used in the playground

-- A drink bottle refill will be included on the new drinking fountains
+- a drink bottle refill will be included on the new drinking fountains

 - A few community members requested not to add vegetation to the lawn embankment surrounding the lawn bowls club.
 We are aware that local children enjoy sliding down the grass hill, however the maintenance and safety risks of this area need to be addressed.
 The new playground will feature an embankment slide for the community to use.

+In 2015 we commissioned a study for a Masterplan to guide the future development of Petrie Park and Rattray Reserve, Montmorency.
 We undertook extensive consultation with Petrie Park user groups, the community and Council officers.
 Household surveys, stakeholder interviews, reference group workshops with external stakeholders and three community

-The Master Plan responds to community feedback, considers site challenges and identifies opportunities to improve the park.
+The Masterplan responds to community feedback, considers site challenges and identifies opportunities to improve the park.